antony-a1/ivory/doc/dictionary.md

 The dictionary is a critical component of ivory.
-It serves as a basis for data validation and integrity, and the intention is it will be extended to server as the basis for feature generation.
+It serves as a basis for data validation and integrity, and the intention is it will be extended to serve as the basis for feature generation.
 But to meet these goals we need address a number of issues:
  - The dictionary must be easily transportable, we need to send it to map-reduce jobs, import and export easily.
- - It must be relatively space efficient, whilst it is not huge, looking at a scale maxing out at 10,000s of features, it contains a lot of clumbsy data like feature names and descriptions as strings.
+ - It must be relatively space efficient, whilst it is not huge, looking at a scale maxing out at 10,000s of features, it contains a lot of clumsy data like feature names and descriptions as strings.
  - It must be evolvable.
 We will often need to update the dictionary schema to support new ivory features.